OpenCollarTeam/opencollarteam.github.io/docs/Access.md

 >Add to the Blocklist: `[prefix] add block [UUID]`
 >Remove from the Blocklist: `[prefix] rm block [UUID]`
 >Add to Settings: `auth=block~<UUID>`

-# Runaway
-This command wipes the owner list and returns all collar settings to default.
->`auth=norun~1` to disable runaway in Settings.